All Episodes

 He's not talking to Republican groups.

-Well, with friends like this.
+Well, with friends like this, who needs enemies?

-But I'm more excited I'm sorry, folks.
+I'm sorry, folks.

-Obama's out there saying we have more jobs created last month than at any time since I've been president.
+Obama's out there saying, we have more jobs created last month than at any time since I've been president.

-Unemployment rate up went up 7.9% from 7.8.
+The unemployment rate went up 7.9% from 7.8.

-The horror stories that are coming out state by state now about tax increases and costs of premiums for health insurance, even now with this early implementation of Obamacare are scary.
+The horror stories that are coming out state by state now about tax increases and costs of premiums for health insurance, even now with this early implementation of Obamacare, are scary.

-So this the 7.9% number, it went up.
+So this 7.9% number, it went up.

 Obama's out.